sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 But if your own package is consuming the interface, then it gets you out of the compilation frying pan but puts you in the panic fire.

-That is, your clients’ code will compile with the new method, and the tool will say you’ve made a compatible change.
+That is, your clients’ code will compile with the new method, and the tool will say you've made a compatible change.
 But if your clients pass their types into your package and you call the new method, you’ll get a panic.

-Here, I’ve added a new method B to my interface—compatibly, thanks to the unexported method “u”.
+Here, I've added a new method B to my interface—compatibly, thanks to the unexported method “u”.
 But I also call it from my function F. Clients have to embed my interface to implement and use it, so they keep compiling after the change.
-But the program panics when they pass their old callback, which doesn’t have an implementation of the B method, into my new package, which calls `B`.
+But the program panics when they pass their old callback, which doesn't have an implementation of the B method, into my new package, which calls `B`.

 In cases like these, you’re better off just defining a new interface that adds a method.
 Then your code can check dynamically if the new method is there.